Rmark92/Patzer/README.md

 #### Board Representation
 The board is represented by a set of 8 [bitboards](https://en.wikipedia.org/wiki/Bitboard), one for each piece type and color.
 Compared to an array-based representation, bitboards use less memory and typically allow for faster board manipulation and analysis via bitwise operations.
-Since Javascript doesn't support bitwise operations for 64-bit integers, each [bitboard object](./js/bitboard/bitboard.js) consists of high 32 bits and low 32 bits.
+Since JavasScript doesn't support bitwise operations for 64-bit integers, each [bitboard object](./js/bitboard/bitboard.js) consists of high 32 bits and low 32 bits.

 Here are some key parts of the BitBoard class: